 There are number of small restaurants in Banska Stiavnica, as well as several cafes and bars.
 On our first night, we walked down the hill to the Penzion Cosmopolitan I for dinner in their restaurant.
 The Cosmopolitan actually has three distinct inns in Banska Stiavnica.
 While slept at Penzion Cosmopolitan II, the restaurant is located down the hill at Penzion Cosmopolitan I.

 We were the grateful guests of the Slovak Tourist Board.
 We would also like to extend special thanks to our guide and translator, Magdalena Valkovicova.
 As always, all opinions and photography are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.